-Large trucks, also known as tractor trailers, are an important part of the economy.
+Large trucks, also known as tractor-trailers, are an important part of the economy.
 They shuttle goods to and from manufacturers and retailers.
 Despite this, they also pose quite a lot of danger to other vehicles on the roads of California because of their size, length, speed, and blind spots.
-Our Los Angeles truck accident attorney would like to share four reasons why trucks pose so much danger in today’s post.
+Our Los Angeles truck crash lawyer would like to share four reasons why trucks pose so much danger in today’s post.

 Trucks are so large that they have a slew of blind spots on all sides.
 These blind spots prevent the driver of the truck from being able to see the other vehicles around them on the road.
 If a vehicle is traveling in the blind spot of a truck it is in quite a bit of danger to be involved in an accident.

 A truck’s blind spots are on either side, in the rear, and sometimes in the front of the truck.
 That’s why it’s never a good idea to drive directly alongside a tractor-trailer.
 If you cannot see the driver of the truck in the side-view mirror, the driver cannot see you.

 Acceleration and Braking